ashbeech/moralis-whale-alerts/README.md

 ## About

-Purpose: Allow user to track wallet addresses, cross-chain (ETH/BSC/MATIC/…) and recieve alerts when specific transaction conditions are met.
+Aim: Allow user to track wallet addresses, cross-chain (ETH/BSC/MATIC/…) and recieve alerts when specific transaction conditions are met.

-This tutorial video is a great video introduction: [Link to Moralis YouTube Video](https://youtu.be/-M1GR45GykQ).
+This initial tutorial video is a great introduction: [Link to Moralis YouTube Video](https://youtu.be/-M1GR45GykQ).

 Built on [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) a ReactJS front-end with a Moralis backend.